Who We Are

 January 2012: Started the award-winning Vida Sana program, funded by the RI Department of Health.

 July – August 2012: Organized and opened our CHEER walk-in clinic.
 The community build around this walk-in clinic has been going strong ever since.
-Uninsured patients can walk in after 12pm without an appointment.
+Uninsured patients could walk in after 12pm without an appointment.

 June 2013: Article published in the Journal of Community Health studying how much the preventive services at Clínica Esperanza have saved in future healthcare costs.
 During this pilot 5-month period, our preventive services saved an estimated $1.28 million in healthcare costs, or an incredible $34 for every $1 invested by the clinic.